 There’s a bit of a learning curve in order to get used to what you can do from the hardware and what you need to use the screen for, but overall it’s pretty intuitive.
 Just now and then you find yourself wishing you didn’t have to go searching for a small screen button when maybe some method of achieving the same thing could have been found on the hardware.
 But overall the controller has got lots of goodies going on; there are key combos for things like censor, brake (a pseudo-vinyl effect), slip mode, fader start, beat jump and more.
 It’s worth taking the time to work out how to use these functions to get the best from it.

-There's lots to like here.
+There are lots to like here.
 The hardware is great; really well made and definitely good enough for playing out on.
-The iPad thing of course is its selling point, and if you (like me) are sold on the idea of using an iPad for DJing on, you'll probably need little persuading of its merits.
+The iPad thing, of course, is its selling point, and if you (like me) are sold on the idea of using an iPad for DJing on, you’ll probably need little persuading of its merits.